enkomat/enkomat.github.io/index.md

 ## Hey, my name is Matias!
 Here's a couple of tidbits of info about me. ✨
 * 28 and live in Helsinki.
 Currently located at Kallio.
 * Studying Computer Science at the [University of Helsinki](https://www.helsinki.fi/en).
-Working towards a Bachelor's.
+Working towards a bachelor's degree.
 * Graduated from AEL (renamed to [Taitotalo](https://www.taitotalo.fi)) in 2015.
   * Got a multimedia degree, worked on the graphics for two small 2D game projects and two 3D projects.
   * We used Flash for the 2D projects and Unity for the 3D projects.
 3D modeling was done with 3DS Max and the 2D graphics were done with Illustrator, Photoshop and Flash.